samhaswon/DeviantArt-Post-Bot/README.md

 If you want a certain feature or a current feature to work differently, fork it and make your own custom version.
 This is **not** intended to be generalized or perfect for your use case.
 There are already other projects out there that are more general, but they do not fit my use case.
+If you can't tell by the fact that I'm using JSON for the configuration management, this is not intended to be user-friendly.

 ## Setup